aamirrasheed/chatgpt-terminal/README.md

 Interact with ChatGPT in your terminal!
 Supported on Mac.

 ## Prerequisites
 1. An OpenAI API key.
-If you don't have one, you'll need to [create an OpenAI Account](https://platform.openai.com/) and [create an OpenAI API key](https://platform.openai.com/account/api-keys)
+If you don't have one, you'll need to [create an OpenAI Account](https://platform.openai.com/), then [create an OpenAI API key](https://platform.openai.com/account/api-keys).
-2. A Mac

 ## Installation
+Open your terminal and run

 `curl -sSL https://raw.githubusercontent.com/aamirrasheed/chatgpt-terminal/main/install.sh | zsh`